Run some setup code for this notebook.import random

 grad_numerical = grad_check_sparse(f, W, grad)

-# do the gradient check once again with regularization turned on
+# do the gradient check once again with regularization turned on# you didn't forget the regularization gradient did you?

 loss, grad = svm_loss_naive(W, X_dev, y_dev, 5e1)